 It is important that concerns are followed up and it is everyone's responsibility to ensure that they are.
-Members of staff should be informed by the DSL what has happened following a report being made.
+The members of staff should be informed by the DSL of what has happened following a report being made.
 If they do not receive this information, they should seek it out.

-If we have concerns that the disclosure/concern has not been acted upon appropriately, we will follow Surrey's Surrey's FindingSolutions Together Process.
+If we have concerns that the concern/s has/have not been acted upon appropriately, we will follow Surrey's Escalation Process (Finding a Solution Together).